mazPrzemo89/pmuandlashesServerSide/README.md

 in order to give that user admin privileges you need to manually change that value to 1.

-### Important:
-Before starting the cilent side you must create a Booking Times array which will be used later by the client.
-Booking Times array needs to be created only once and it doesn't need any adjustments after it's creation.
-To do that send a PUT request to ``` http://<YOUR_LOCAL_INSTANCE>/api/bookings/setbookingtimes ``` ,
-preferably use postman.

 # Deployment

 After your production build is sitting in the servers root directory you gonna have to adjust the app.js file a little bit.